 Rainwater fittings

 Repair category 2

 Notes Corrosion and vegetation noted to the rainwater goods.
-We would recommend that rainwater goods be monitored under a heavy downpour and any remedial works carried out thereafter.
+We would recommend the rainwater goods be monitored under a heavy downpour and any remedial works carried out thereafter.

 Main walls

 Repair category 2

-Notes Weathered and damage stonework and cracked pointing noted to the external walls.
+Notes Weathered and damaged stonework and cracked point work noted.
+Ongoing maintenance should be anticipated.

+Windows, external doors and joinery

+Repair category 2

+Notes A number of the windows are in excess of 20 years old and a number of seals appear to have shrunk.
 Maintenance and repair should be anticipated.

-Windows, external doors and joinery Repair category 2 Notes Weathering noted to the window timbers.
-A number of the windows appear to be painted shut.
-Cracked mastic sealant was noted in some areas.
-The windows are timber framed and a degree of regular and ongoing maintenance and repair should be anticipated.
-Moisture was noted around the rooflight within the rear store room and we would recommend that this unit be checked by a contractor.
 A precautionary check of all windows and doors is always recommended prior to purchase.